How to Buy Commercial Real Estate with a Loan

 Some common types of multifamily real estate include:

 Depending on the area you’re looking at investing in, this can be a lucrative investment.
-Especially after travel restrictions were removed from the pandemic, tourist areas are seeing upticks in travel again that call for investment in the hospitality industry.
+Several years after the pandemic created pent up demand, tourist areas are still seeing upticks in visitors that call for investment in the hospitality industry.

 The hotel/hospitality category includes: